-- No more than 172 annual fatalities by 2020, which is an annual reduction of 2.7 percent (5 fewer fatalities per year) - No more than 1.28 fatalities per 100 million vehicle miles traveled (VMT) by 2020 (reduction of 4.3 percent per year) - No more than 796 serious injuries by 2020 (3.6 percent annual reduction) - No more than 5.9 serious injuries per 100 million VMT (reduction of 5.1 percent per year)
+Performance Measure State Target (based on 5-year rolling average) Number of fatalities No more than 172 annual fatalities by 2020, which is an annual reduction of 2.7 percent (5 fewer fatalities per year) Rate of fatalities per 100 million vehicle miles traveled (VMT) No more than 1.28 fatalities per 100 million vehicle miles traveled (VMT) by 2020 (reduction of 4.3 percent per year) Number of serious injuries No more than 796 serious injuries by 2020 (3.6 percent annual reduction) Rate of serious injuries per 100 million vehicle miles traveled (VMT) No more than 5.9 serious injuries per 100 million VMT (reduction of 5.1 percent per year) Number of non-motorized fatalities and non-motorized serious injuries No target

-Interstate Maintenance, National Highway, Highway Safety Improvement Program, Surface Transportation Program Off System, Secondary, and State Funded Construction funding sources support projects with the intent to improve safety measures.
-More information regarding the safety measures and targets established by MDT can be found within the Montana Comprehensive Highway Safety Plan.
+Interstate Maintenance, National Highway, Highway Safety Improvement Program, Surface Transportation Program Off System, Secondary, and State Funded Construction funding sources support projects with the intent to improve safety measures and will influence progress towards these performance targets.
+More information regarding the safety performance targets established by MDT can be found within the Montana Comprehensive Highway Safety Plan.